DHTMLX/gantt-docs/data/desktop/grouping.md

 Please, note:

 1\.
-Each 'group' object must contain at least 2 properties (but any number of additional ones): the id and text description (specified by the 'group_id', 'group_text' parameters respectively).
+Each 'group' object must contain at least 2 properties (but any number of additional ones): the id and text description, specified by the 'group_id', 'group_text' parameters respectively.
+By default these parameters have the *key* and *label* values, correspondingly.
+You can use any other values for these parameters (**except for "id"**), provided that they are specified in the group array.
+{{note The "id" value is not allowed, since when Gantt is grouping tasks, it creates virtual group tasks and adds the 'group_id' and 'group_text' parameters into these tasks.
+It means that by default the grouped tasks will have the 'key' and 'value' properties.
+At the same time, each task already has the 'id' property and changing the default ids of tasks will lead to the breakage of the tree structure.}}

 2\.
 Group items are added into the data set as items with the type 'project' and the 'readonly' property enabled.
 They can be detected by the '$virtual' property, and handled as regular data items: